Back

 How to Find Your Best Posting Time

-Step 1: Pull Audience Activity Data
+Step 1: Pull audience activity data

-• Instagram: Insights → Total Followers → Most Active Times
+• Instagram: Insights → Total followers → Most active times

-• TikTok: Analytics → Followers → Follower Activity
+• TikTok: Analytics → Followers → Follower activity

-Step 2: Choose 3 Time Slots per Platform
+Step 2: Pick 3 slots per platform

-Step 3: Run a 3-Week Test
+Step 3: Run a 3-week test

-• Keep content format consistent
+• Keep content format consistent (same length band, similar style)

-• Post at each slot multiple times
+• Post each slot multiple times

-Step 4: Score Each Slot
+Step 4: Score each slot

 Common Timing Mistakes

-• Copying another creator's time without testing your own audience
+• Copying another creator's schedule without testing

-• Judging results from one post only
+• Judging from a single post

-• Ignoring timezone differences for global audiences
+• Ignoring time zones for global audiences

 Recommended Weekly Cadence

-• Instagram: 4-6 Reels + 2 carousels weekly
+Instagram4–6 Reels + 2 carousels

-• Stories: daily for warm traffic and retention
+StoriesDaily for warm traffic

 Does Posting Time Matter More Than Content?